-Ever since I was a small child, I've wondered why people should have to live together.
+Since I was a small child, I've wondered why people should have to live together.
 It's wonderful when you want to be together, mind you, but what about when you don't?
 Doesn't it make more sense to have the option, either way?

 In each case, it took about a year and a half of living together, inescapably, day after day, until the relationship fell apart.
-I'd been crazy about these guys before that: two of them I'd even planned to marry.
-The third proposed to me while we were sharing a home, and I said no.
+I'd been crazy about these guys before that — two of them I'd even planned to marry.
+The third proposed to me while we were sharing a home, and I said, "No."

 There is no one moving books around, leaving socks on floors, misplacing ashtrays.
-No one dictates what time I eat or peeks through a door to catch me in the ungainly act of picking at a zit; no deliciously warm and tantalizing body lures me back into bed when the alarm goes off at 4 am and I should be — and want to be — writing.
+No one dictates what time I eat or peeks through a door to catch me in the ungainly act of picking at a zit.
+No deliciously warm and tantalizing body lures me back into bed when the alarm goes off at 4 am and I should be — and want to be — writing.

 Unless I want it that way.